rmontemayor0101/walkthrough-api-docs/README.md

 * **scheduled_time** - required timestamp
   * The listing schedule date.
 A UTC timestamp
 * **realtor_id** - required string(ObjectId)
+  * Realtor's id in the walkthrough system.
+A 12-byte Field Of BSON type
+* **photographer_id** - required string(ObjectId)
-  * Realtor id in the walkthrough system.
+  * Photographer's id in the walkthrough system.
 A 12-byte Field Of BSON type
 * **product_type** - required enum
   * The listing's main product.
 Possible values are:
     * photography_package